President’s Circle field trip to San Estevan Feast Day at Acoma Pueblo, September 2017

 Join us as we begin the day at the Indian Arts Research Center vaults to view the traditional pottery from Cochiti Pueblo with an historical overview by Gallery Owner and Author Charles King.
 Then we will travel to visit Virgil Ortiz for a private tour of his studio in Cochiti Pueblo with exclusive access to Virgil Ortiz Clay Works prior to Indian Market 2018.
 Ortiz will also give a presentation about his work and practice of keeping Cochiti pottery traditions alive, but transforming them into a contemporary vision merging his art with apocalyptic themes, science fiction, and his own storytelling.

 After a traditional Pueblo-style lunch, we will have the opportunity to enjoy shopping at VO Gallery/Boutique.
-Lunch will be followed by an optional clay demonstration and/or Tent Rocks excursion (weather permitting).
+Lunch will be followed by an optional clay demonstration and/or excursion to Kasha-Katuwe Tent Rocks National Monument led by Virgil Ortiz to discuss the spiritual nature of the site (weather permitting).

 Learn more about Virgil Ortiz’s art at www.virgilortiz.com.